KazeTachinuu/alias_manager/README.md

 # Alias Manager

-Alias Manager is a simple command-line tool for managing aliases in your shell.
-It supports adding, listing, removing, and updating aliases in popular Unix-like shells, such as Bash and Zsh.
+Alias Manager is a simple command-line tool written in rust for managing aliases in your shell.
+It supports adding, listing and removing aliases in Zsh Shell.

 ## Features